NixOS/nix/doc/manual/src/command-ref/nix-shell.md

     installation) `/etc/bashrc` is still sourced, so any variables set there will affect the interactive shell.

+  - `--tools` / `-t` *packages*…
+    Instead of loading an environment from a `*path*` argument or `shell.nix`, create an ad-hoc Nixpkgs derivation.
+Subsequent arguments are treated as `nativeBuildInputs`.

+    You can use this to provide commands to a shell for its duration, without installing them in a globally discoverable manner such as `nix-env -i`.

+    The arguments are interpreted as attribute names inside the Nix Packages collection or expressions with these attribute names in scope.

+    This can be combined with `--inputs`.
+For example, `nix-shell --inputs libjpeg --tools openjdk pandoc` will enter a shell where the `java` and `pandoc` commands are provided, while also making `libjpeg` discoverable for the C compiler and linker.

+  - `--inputs` *packages*…
+    Like `--tools`, except it is for libraries and such.
+The `packages` will be listed in `buildInputs`, whereas commands go in `nativeBuildInputs`.

+    This can be combined with `--tools`.
+For example, `nix-shell --inputs libjpeg libpng --tools openjdk` will start a shell in which the packages denoted by the attribute names `libjpeg` and `openjdk` are present. `openjdk` will be provided in `nativeBuildInputs`, making its commands runnable, whereas `libjpeg` will be added to `buildInputs`, so the shell's compiler can find it.

   - `--packages` / `-p` *packages*…
-    Set up an environment in which the specified packages are present.
-    The command line arguments are interpreted as attribute names inside the Nix Packages collection.
-Thus, `nix-shell -p libjpeg openjdk` will start a shell in which the packages denoted by the attribute names `libjpeg` and `openjdk` are present.
+    *Legacy option* for adding packages to a shell, ambiguously.
+    Use `--tools` for commands or `--inputs` for libraries.

+    Some resources may still refer to this option, which does not run the correct setup for commands.
+This causes breaks shell autocompletion and will stop working altogether when Nixpkgs enables `strictDeps` by default.

   - `-i` *interpreter*
     The chained script interpreter to be invoked by `nix-shell`.
 Only